Why Do Outdoor Cats Live Shorter [Answered]

 1. Outdoor Cats Do Not Get Any Medical Check-ups

-Cats are among the top pets that face a lot of health challenges from time to time, for a cat to live longer such a cat must be a close friend to vets.
+Cats are among the top pets that face a lot of health challenges from time to time, for a cat to live longer, such a cat must be close to vets.

 Outdoor have no routine medical care or check-ups, which makes them live with whatever health issues they have, and this affects their overall longevity.

-Indoor cats always get enough routine medical care, which makes them live longer than outdoor cats.
+In my opinion, indoor cats always get enough routine medical care, which makes them live longer than outdoor cats who have no medical checkups.

 An outdoor cat can pick up a disease while hunting and because it gets no medical care, it will end up sick and eventually die without getting into the expected life span.

-Therefore, lack of routine medical care is a major reason outdoor cats live shorter than indoor cats.
+Therefore, in my opinion, lack of routine medical care is a major reason outdoor cats live shorter than indoor cats.

 2. Outdoor Cats Do Not Get Any Vaccination